eszterkv/eszter.space/now.md

 ---

 I am currently:
-- Walking 20k steps a day 👟
+- Running again 👟
 - Working as a senior frontend eng at [Vero](https://sayvero.com/) 👩‍💻
 - Keeping my house plants alive despite heating season 🪴
 - Loving my whippet puppy more and more every day 🐶

+Previously:
+- tried to learn the cello — but decided to focus my time on other things
+- walked 20k steps/day for a week

 _This is a [now page](https://nownownow.com/about).
 If you like it, make one too._